Hosted Matrix + Local Backend

 MINDROOM_NAMESPACE is appended to managed agent usernames and room aliases to avoid collisions on shared homeservers.

-They can only call provisioning-service endpoints that accept local client credentials (for example agent registration flows).
+They can only call provisioning-service endpoints that accept local client credentials, including agent registration and retrieval of the Google desktop app client configuration.

 Revoke them from Settings -> Local MindRoom in the chat UI.